cfjedimaster/raymondcamden2018/_posts/2006/12/09/2006-12-09-ColdFsion-handling-of-Subversion-events.md

 Now the question is - how do you run ColdFusion from a command prompt?
 Unfortunately there is no direct way of doing this.
 I took Ashwin's <a href="http://blogs.sanmathi.org/ashwin/2006/09/14/howto-call-cf-from-the-command-line/">suggestion</a> and downloaded Curl.
 Curl is a command line tool to download a URL.

 Each hook script has different parameters passed to it.
 The post-commit script is passed the repository URL and revision number.
-In a bat file you can use these attributes as %1 and %2.
+In a bat file you can use these attributes as {% raw %}%1 and %{% endraw %}2.
 Here is the bat file I used:

 <code>
-c:\progra~1\curl\curl.exe "http://127.0.0.1/testingzone/test.cfm?repos=%1&rev=%2"
+c:\progra~1\curl\curl.exe "http://127.0.0.1/testingzone/test.cfm?repos={% raw %}%1&rev=%{% endraw %}2"
 </code>

 So to recap - when I check a file into this repository, SVN will automatically fire off my bat file and pass in the repo URL and revision number.